 If you want to take a piece of the day with you, make a stop into the YB Takeaway where you can fill a growler, grab a few cans or purchase a selection of unique YellowBelly apparel.

 Taps to Try:

-A visit to St. John’s wouldn’t be complete without stopping by one of the newest craft breweries, located just 12 minutes from downtown, in Mount Pearl.
-Landwash Brewery opened in December 2018 and has hit the ground running.
+A visit to St. John’s wouldn’t be complete without stopping by two of the newest craft breweries, located just minutes from downtown.
+Stop one is at Landwash Brewery, which opened in December 2018 and has hit the ground running.
 Their beer-hall style taproom offers a casual space to relax, sip and even meet a few locals.
 Their friendly vibes and flavour-forward beers are inspired by modern American craft beer with inspiration taken from our saltwater and abundant land.
 While here you can also dig into some saucy food from their in-house food truck or if you’re visiting during the summer stop in for a picnic at the Admiralty House Museum.

 The nearby Admiralty House Communications Museum is a historic World War I naval wireless station, and is within a 7 minute walk from the brewery.
 This historic building was originally constructed in 1915 by the Marconi Telegraph Co. during the First World War as the top secret H.M.
 Wireless Station for the British Royal Navy.
 Now the last standing of the 11 identical stations around the world, it once intercepted secret German naval transmissions, tracked icebergs and ships in distress including the tragedy of the S.S.
 Florizel.
 Be sure to stop in to enjoy their fascinating, surprising, and once top-secret stories.